rfong/rflog/_posts/2020-02-27-exploring-clojure.md

 The Joy of Clojure blew my mind as early as page 12 with an example of how the [order of operations](https://en.wikipedia.org/wiki/Order_of_operations) can be elegantly implemented in a functional lang by assigning operation weights and shifting the evaluation order as needed.

 Let's say we want to implement the order of operations for infix operators.
-Since Clojure uses prefix operators, we first need a couple of functions that handle infix expressions in different directions.
+Since Clojure uses prefix operators, we first to be able to handle infix expressions in both directions.
+The following functions simply translate infix expressions into prefix expressions which can then be evaluated in Clojure.
 {% highlight clojure %}
 ; function that solves infix math expressions right to left (defn r->lfix